Bayesian estimation of dynamic weights in Gaussian mixture models: Adapting the precision-based method for polynomial models

 Another benefit of considering the reordering of the vector of states, as proposed in Section \ref{sec:idgp}, is the ability to deal with nonlinear dynamic models.
 The main reason is that extensions like those cited above tend to be more computationally intensive.
 Therefore, the smaller the vector of states is, the better.
 Thus, instead of dealing with the whole vector of states as in the approach of Chan and collaborators, in our proposal one can deal with only the first component of the state vector, $ \vvt_{1} $.
 The remaining vectors $ \vvt_{k} $, $ k = 2, 3, \ldots, p $, will have full conditional posteriors as in \eqref{fcond:vvtk-norm}, which is more easily calculated.

 One problem of considering the ARMH algorithm as presented in \cite{Chan-Strachan-2012} and \cite{Chan-Koop-Potter-2013} is that, depending on the complexity (e.g., the distribution of the observed data and/or the size $ T $ of the series), the algorithm tends to have difficulties in providing a good acceptance rate, which might interfere in the performance of the MCMC.
 In a few numerical experiments (not reported here), involving ``simple cases'' of Bernoulli data, the algorithm was problematic.
 Because of this issue, and exploiting an interesting property of the joint (prior) distribution of $ \vvt_1 $, we consider two alternatives in this work: (i) the component-wise Metropolis-Hastings (CWMH) algorithm (MH algorithm for each element of $ \vvt_{1} $); and (ii) for the specific case of Bernoulli data, the use of the probit link function.
-The latter case is not as general as the former, but is useful to estimate the dynamic mixture weights.
+The latter case is not as general as the former, but it is efficient when the data in hand is Bernoulli (and will be useful to estimate the dynamic mixture weights in next section).